5genesis/Dispatcher/validator/README.md

 # 5GENESIS Validator

 This module validates the correct syntax of the Experiment descriptor and the descriptors of the Network Service (VNFD + NSD).
 It allows two options: a stand alone validation service that returns whether the descriptor is correct or not and the onboarding option, which, besides the validation, performs the onboard of the descriptor after a successful validation.
 **Note**: the Experiment descriptor validation is based on the latest version of the Experiment descriptor information model defined below.
 Therefore, older versions are not supported.

 ## Experiment descriptor definition

 ![Experiment descriptor](./images/ED.png)

+All fields are required except the *Reservation_time* one, that is only required if the experiment is attended.

 ## Experiment descriptor example